-Psychodynamic therapy is a type of psychotherapy used to help patients explore both their conscious and subconscious well-beings, their significant impacts, and other factors.
+Psychodynamic therapy is a type of psychotherapy used to help patients explore their conscious and subconscious well-being, significant impacts, and other factors.

 What is an example of psychoanalysis?

-Psychoanalysis is deep-rooted in the childhood experiences of a person, and this would later contribute to his/her adult life.
+Psychoanalysis is deep-rooted in a person’s childhood experiences, contributing to his/her adult life.

 An excellent example of psychoanalysis is a criminal using the same method of violence he/she may have personally encountered during as he/she was growing up.

 Is psychoanalysis still practiced?

 To a certain extent, psychoanalysis is still practiced in clinical settings.
 It has been more than 50 years since Freud developed the psychoanalytic theory.